gustpadilha/kafka-monorepo/README.md

-## Kafka Implementation (Monorepo)
+## Kafka Monorepo (Monorepo)

-Comprehensive documentation for the kafka-implementation monorepo.
+Comprehensive documentation for the kafka-monorepo monorepo.
 This project demonstrates a minimal microservices example using NestJS + Kafka (kafkajs), organized as a monorepo with local libs for logging and metrics.

 This README uses Unix-style commands (bash) for examples.